CodinGame/monaco-vscode-api/README.md

   - search panel support. *Hint*: It only makes sense to enable it when *Views* service is used.
 - **Markers**: `@codingame/monaco-vscode-markers-service-override`
   - It adds the problems panel tab. *Hint*: It only makes sense to enable it when *Views* service is used.
+- **SCM**: `@codingame/monaco-vscode-scm-service-override`
+  - It adds the SCM API that can be used to implement source control. *Hint*: It only makes sense to enable it when *Views* service is used.
 - **Language detection worker**: `@codingame/monaco-vscode-language-detection-worker-service-override`
   - When opening an untitled model or a file without extension or if vscode is unable to guess the language simply by the file extension or by reading the first line.
 Then it will use tensorflow in a worker to try to guess the most probable language (here we are only able to rely on the open source model).
 - **Storage**: `@codingame/monaco-vscode-storage-service-override`